South Africa has nine provinces, each with its own history, landscape, population, languages, economy, cities and government.

 South Africa’s nine provinces are the Eastern Cape, the Free State, Gauteng, KwaZulu-Natal, Limpopo, Mpumalanga, the Northern Cape, North West and the Western Cape.

-In 1910 these four states were united into a single country, the Union of South Africa.
-This became the Republic of South Africa in 1960.
+In 1910 these four states were united into a single country, the Union of South Africa, under British rule.
+This became the Republic of South Africa in 1960, under apartheid rule.

 In the 1970s and eighties, under the apartheid doctrine of “separate development”, the map of South Africa was spattered with the odd outlines of the “homelands”.